 For this shoot, I set up my camera on a tripod with an HDMI cable going to an old TV for monitoring.
 I used a 50mm lens to allow some room to move and shallow depth of field.
 I also used wireless triggers and a piece of glass about 20cm (8 inches in front of the camera, which I sprayed with water to get it wet.
 I wanted the water dropples to transform into bokeh so I started with light number 6 blasting toward the camera.
 This made the out of focus water visible, and it also acted as a kicker light to separate the subject from the background.
 Next up I added an RGB light (number 3) set to cyan, which I used as the main light to illuminate my face and add color contrast to the bokeh.
 Right next to it, I placed a small cube light (number 2) to create a catch light in the eye, which makes any subject look more alive.
 Light number 5 was a tube light that acted as fill light to add detail to the shadowy parts of the face.
 And finally, the light on my shoulder was a happy accident.
 I was moving the lights around to get a good hair light, and I realized it could be part of the composition and add interest to the image, so I kept it there.

 I started by applying a custom-made lens profile to remove the heavy vignette and correct the distortion.
-Next, the perspective needed correction as it seems my camera was a bit too high and it seems to be looking down on the subject while the aim was a more level perspective.
+Next, the perspective needed correction as it seemed my camera was a bit too high and it looked like it was looking down on the subject making me appear smaller than in real life.
+My aim was a very leveled perspective.